iot-edge-foundation/iot-edge-filewatcher/README.md

 Keep in mind the module needs access to the folder.
 Please check the console log output of the module to see if right are elevated correctly.

+A simple check for access to the file is built in.

+## File location

+This module is tested with files available on the local file system only.

+## Contributions

+Our project accepts GitHub pull requests :-)